Kyle-B-Hill/Kyle-Hill-Capstone/README.md

 Predictive text that autofills activities
 A search function for activities that shows how popular they are in your area Location Filter
+JWT auth for user account creation and login